The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

 Why Questions are Loop Questions

-They are known as loop questions because they tend to wrap us within a cycle of excuses, blame and problems that never seems to end.
+They are known as loop questions because they tend to wrap us in a cycle of excuses, blame, and problems that never seems to end.

 Why Questions lead to Blame

-Asking too many why questions will naturally lead to blaming of self, others, objects, events and the circumstances within one’s life.
+Asking too many why questions will naturally lead to blaming of self, others, objects, events and the circumstances of one’s life.

 Why Questions lead to Limitations

 Because why questions cause us to feel sorry for ourselves, it’s just natural for this type of behavior to limit access to the opportunities, support, and resources that are available to us.